robert-westenberger/knowledgebase/mathematics/discrete-mathematics/sigma-notation-summations.md

 Here, the index of summation runs through all integers with its **lower limit** $m$ and ending with its **upper limit** $n$.

 ## Shifting the Index of Summation
 Sometimes its useful to shift the index of summation in a sum.
+This is often done when two sums need to be added but their indices of summation do not match.
+When shifting an index of summation, it is important to make the appropriate changes in the corresponding summand.